The St. James Quarter in Edinburgh will house the first W Hotel in Scotland. Credit: Stephen Bridger / Shutterstock.

 It is a regeneration project owned and developed by a joint venture between Dutch pension investor APG Asset Management (75%) and American asset manager Nuveen (25%).

 The final crane at the St James Quarter development site was officially removed in May 2021, marking the end of a five-year construction period, which began in October 2016.
-The St James Quarter is expected to open its doors to the public by the end of June 2021.

 St James Quarter location and access

 The St James Quarter is located in the middle of the east end of the Edinburgh City Centre Retail Core within the New Town Conservation Area and World Heritage Site.
-It is located at the intersection of three key routes in the city, namely North Bridge, George Street, and Leith Walk.
+It is located at the intersection of three key routes in the city, namely North Bridge, George Street and Leith Walk.

-The property is easily accessible from the Edinburgh airport, bus station, Haymarket and Waverley railway stations, and other local transport connections.
+The property is easily accessible from the Edinburgh airport, bus station, Haymarket and Waverley railway stations and other local transport connections.

 St James Quarter development details